mediamonks/plexus/README.md

 #### Vector embeddings (data/structured): `vector`
 The data will be converted to JSONL and vector embeddings will be generated for each record based on a specific field in the data set, determined by the `searchField` property of the data source configuration.
 These embeddings are then stored alongside their source record in a vector database, which can be queried as part of a catalog field's query configuration.
 The catalog field represents the resulting set of records which can then be used by an agent.
 This option requires ingestion prior to invocation.
 #### Digest (text only): `digest`
-The combined text of the data sourced will be run through an LLM to generate a digest or summary. `instructions` can be provided as part of the data source configuration to instruct the LLM how to summarize.
+The combined text of the data source will be run through an LLM to generate a digest or summary. `instructions` can be provided as part of the data source configuration to instruct the LLM how to summarize.
 If omitted, a basic summarization prompt is used.
 The resulting digest can then be used by an agent.
 #### File (Google GenAI only): `file`
 The files in the data source will be converted to a mime type supported by the selected LLM if necessary, and when used by an agent, will be passed as-is to the LLM, including its original file name for context.